How To Personally Share Your Faith

 Seven Keys To Sharing Christ with Students…

 - Invite students to trust and receive Christ.
+Explaining how you received Christ helps them know how.
 It’s a gift that you have already received, and it is gift you can pass on to other students.

-- Continue to build the relationship regardless of how they respond.
-And for every person who receives Christ remember that in the Bible they are described as a new creation in Christ.
-Which means they are an infant and need what every infant needs: loving care, attention and spiritual food.
-Give that to them.
+- Continue to build the relationship, regardless of how they respond.
+And for every person who trusts and receives Christ remember that the Bible describes them as a new creation in Christ (2 Corinthians 5:16-17).
+Which means they are a spiritual infant and need what every infant needs: loving care, attention and spiritual food.
+Share that with them, and invite them to your group and church.

-Certainly bringing others to Christ takes courage and big steps of faith.
-But it is one of the greatest ways to love and serve another person.
-Sharing Christ is about gift giving.
+Certainly bringing others to Christ takes courage and steps of faith.
+But it is the greatest way to love and serve another person.

 The Campus Alliance partners have resources to help you connect and share Jesus.
 Check these out: